CAPC Guidelines:

 • Although infected dogs or cats indicate that the parasite is circulating in an area, these infected animals pose no risk to people or other pets in the household

 • A related parasite, Dracunculus medinensis, is the human guinea worm and was once responsible for over 3 million cases annually in numerous countries in Africa and Asia.
 Beginning in the 1980s, the CDC and The Carter Center have led the efforts to eradicate this parasite using filters to remove copepods from drinking water (https://www.cartercenter.org/health/guinea_worm/index.html).
-These efforts has decreased the number to only 22 new human cases in four countries during 2015.
-Unfortunately, in recent years, the number of dog cases in Chad have increased annually.
+These efforts have decreased the number to only 15 new human cases in two countries (Chad and South Sudan) during 2024.
+Infections in dogs have decreased in recent years, however, they present an ongoing challenge for eradication efforts.
+The highest reported number of D. medinensis infections in animals in 2024 occurred in Cameroon and Chad.

 Selected References